 We are a 501(c)(3) Organization

 Heartland Cats provides a safe and loving sanctuary for older cats regardless of age, illness or disability.
-Our no kill organization will work with the community to prevent needless euthanasia by offering short and long term care, adoption, foster, hospice, and educational programs.
+Our no kill organization works to prevent needless euthanasia by offering long term care, hospice, and educational information.

-The purpose of the Heartland Cats is to work with the community, local shelters, rescue groups and veterinary offices to take in older cats that might otherwise be running out of options due to age, medical problems and/or loss of home.
+The purpose of the Heartland Cats is to take in older cats that might otherwise be running out of options due to age, medical problems and/or loss of home.
 Our long term goals are:

 - Maintain a true “no kill” for older cats